-Workplaces Manage Dangerous Substances’, organised by the European Agency for Safety and Health at Work (EU-OSHA).
+Workplaces Manage Dangerous Substances’, organized by the European Agency for Safety and Health at Work (EU-OSHA).

 The campaign aims to raise awareness of the risks posed by dangerous substances in the workplace and to promote a culture of risk prevention to eliminate and, where that is not possible, effectively manage these risks.

 Dangerous substances have been on the OSH policy agenda in the EU and in the Member States for

 decades.
 Nonetheless, it is an area of workplace safety and health where awareness of the variety

 of possible risks and ways to tackle them is still low.

 One common misunderstanding is that only manufactured chemicals — or even chemicals that have a strong smell or immediately apparent dangerous effects — are dangerous substances.
 Many dangerous substances that workers are exposed to, such as diesel engine exhaust emissions, welding fumes, and dust, are generated by work processes.

 Others, such as asbestos, crude oil, and grain dust come from natural sources.
 Equally, some food constituents or pharmaceutical products may also present risks to workers.

 These dangerous substances may not be labeled with hazard symbols, and information from safety data sheets required by chemicals legislation may not be available.
 Therefore, in these cases, employers will have to seek other sources of information such as sectoral guidance or safety and health instructions from suppliers.